MataKrow/Checkpoints/README.md

 * Presets.

 ## **Presets**<br />
 The checkpoint system was primarilly designed as a resource for mappers, but the people I've shown this to expressed of adding sometype of way to place this into pre-existing maps.
 So I made this.
-Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future and you can too, since project's open-source.
+A mistake I've made when first releasing this was to place this in the "Gameplay Mods" category on zdoom forums.
+With presets, It is a gameplay mod, but it's not the main focus.
+I really care about polishing this system more and more and making presets *surprisingly* is real draining for me.
+Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future at a snail's pace.

 ## Media